UK’s Johnson unveils legislative plan to end Brexit deadlock

 Several of the measures are likely to prove contentious.
 The government said it would hold a sweeping review of defense and foreign policy, and set up a “Constitution, Democracy and Rights Commission” that could lead to reform of institutions including the Supreme Court.
 The court angered the government by ruling in September that Johnson’s decision to suspend Parliament was illegal.

-Shami Chakrabarti, justice spokeswoman for the opposition Labour Party, said the proposal “looks like a vindictive revenge” for Johnson’s Supreme Court defeat, calling it “another play from the Book of Trump.”
+Shami Chakrabarti, justice spokeswoman for the opposition Labour Party, called the proposal “vindictive revenge” and “another play from the Book of Trump.”

 The government also intends to pass a law protecting military veterans from “vexatious” prosecutions.
 The question of whether veterans who served decades ago in Northern Ireland should be open to criminal prosecution is hugely controversial.